© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Trawsgoed Roman Fort is a scheduled monument protected by Cadw under reference CD119.
 View the official record →

-Trawsgoed Roman Fort is a Roman auxiliary fort located in Ceredigion, Wales, positioned strategically within the upland zone of Roman Wales.
+Trawsgoed Roman Fort is a Roman auxiliary fort located in Ceredigion, Wales, dating to the first and second centuries AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD119.

 Trawsgoed Roman Fort dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Trawsgoed Roman Fort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD119.